PairHits program

 --score_mis=value

 Specifies the penalty for each mismatch (the positive cost of a letter substitution).
 The value is rounded to one decimal place.
-Default value is 1.
+The default value is 1.

 -j filename